Skip to main content

 Our study will promote understanding of AI applications in graduate STEM programs and raise awareness of ways to ensure impartiality in AI implementation.

 This study will produce a rigorous landscape analysis of current practices and motivations that are driving AI applications in graduate STEM education.
-In addition, NORC researchers will work toward creating graduate community-based guidelines for evaluating applications of AI as they evolve.
-With Alfred P. Sloan Foundation's support, this research aims to significantly advance the understanding of ways that AI can enhance graduate education while diminishing risks to fairness.
+In addition, NORC researchers will work with the graduate community toward creating community-based guidelines for evaluating applications of AI as they evolve.
+With Alfred P. Sloan Foundation’s support, this research aims to significantly advance the understanding of ways that AI can enhance graduate education.

 Project Leads